prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

   :keywords: wire fee
   :keywords: fee

-For each wire method (“sepa” or “x-taler-wire”, but not per plugin!) the exchange configuration must specify applicable wire fees.
+For each wire method (“sepa” or “x-taler-wire”) the exchange configuration must specify applicable wire fees.
 This is done in configuration sections of the format ``fees-METHOD``.
 There are two types of fees, simple wire fees and closing fees.
 Wire fees apply